Andamooka, South Australia: Opal mining

-There are numerous opal fields in Andamooka district, one of the principal outliers being White Dam.
-The original pick and shovel shaft miners, many of whom were the bush characters and social outcasts who gave the settlement a 'Wild West' reputation, were gradually displaced from the 1960s and 70s by the arrival of miners using bulldozers which made deep cuts to reach the respective opal levels, from where horizontal drives could easily be made to fully exploit the level.
-The several opal levels at Andamooka are not as deep as other fields such as Coober Pedy and Lightning Ridge.
-However, while the opal may be easier to reach, it is generally scarcer and poorer in quality.
+There are numerous opal fields in the Andamooka Opal Fields, with White Dam as one of the principal outliers.
+The original pick and shovel shaft miners, many of whom were the bush characters and social outcasts who gave the settlement a 'Wild West' reputation, were gradually displaced from the 1960s and 70s by the arrival of miners using bulldozers which made deep cuts to reach the respective opal levels, from where horizontal drives could easily be made to exploit the level entirely.
+Andamooka is one of several historic opal-mining settlements in Australia, alongside towns such as Coober Pedy in South Australia and Lightning Ridge in New South Wales.
+The opal levels at Andamooka are not as deep as those at other fields, such as Coober Pedy and Lightning Ridge.
+However, although the opal may be easier to reach, it is generally scarcer and of lower quality.
 Those factors always made this gem field attractive to smaller prospectors with limited capital.
-Nevertheless, some remarkable gems have been mined, including the Andamooka Opal which was discovered in and named after Andamooka.
+Nevertheless, some remarkable gems have been mined, including the Andamooka Opal, discovered in Andamooka and named after the locality.

+In Australian opal fields such as Andamooka, noodling refers to the informal practice of searching the ground surface and shallow soil for exposed opal fragments, particularly after rainfall.